The Giggle: Critical reception

 The special received positive reviews, with praise for Harris's performance and the writing.
 On Rotten Tomatoes, a review aggregator website, 100% of 7 critics gave "The Giggle" a positive review.
 The site's consensus reads "Capping off David Tennant's encore run, 'The Giggle' puts a twist on Doctor Whos regenerative conceit and gives fans the best of both worlds."

 In a review for Den of Geek, Chris Allcock praised the returning characters, though he felt disappointed that Mel did not have more to do comparing her to Ace and Tegan in "The Power of the Doctor", and believed the introduction of Kate in the episode was out of place.
 He enjoyed the episode, though found the Toymaker's plot to not align well with the character's motivations.
 Samantha Coley of Collider praised the episode, highlighting its performances, plot, and the menace of the Toymaker as an antagonist.
 She additionally praised the ending and Gatwa's introduction.
-Will Salmon of Total Film praised the episode, highlighting the cast performances and overall production, but criticized the lack of attention on the titular Giggle, as well as the introduction of The Vlinx, which he felt "strikes an oddly goofy note in the episode."
-Jordan King of Empire praised the episode, highlighting the episode's ideas and execution, but criticized the episode for being "a tad unwieldy" at times with the amount of ideas utilized at once.
+Will Salmon of Total Film praised the episode, highlighting the cast performances and overall production, but criticised the lack of attention on the titular Giggle, as well as the introduction of The Vlinx, which he felt "strikes an oddly goofy note in the episode."
+Jordan King of Empire praised the episode, highlighting the episode's ideas and execution, but criticised the episode for being "a tad unwieldy" at times with the amount of ideas utilised at once.
 Louise Griffin of The Radio Times highlighted the episode's writing, visuals, and musical score, believing that it allowed the show to harken back to Davies's first run while feeling "fresh and bigger" in the process.

-The "bi-generation" plot twist was met with a polarizing reaction from fans of the series, with some praising it as an interesting concept, while others felt it would undermine Gatwa's role as the Fifteenth Doctor in the upcoming fourteenth series.
+The "bi-generation" plot twist was met with a polarising reaction from fans of the series, with some praising it as an interesting concept, while others felt it would undermine Gatwa's role as the Fifteenth Doctor in the upcoming fourteenth series.
 Writing for Vox, Constance Grady felt that the twist was unnecessary and went against the point of regeneration.
 In an article for Den of Geek, Andrew Blair felt that the bi-generation offered a clean slate for Doctor Who to continue.
 In 2024, the scene was nominated for a BAFTA award for most memorable TV moment.
 It lost to Happy Valley.